Working Hours

 Single-Use

-All disposable items —including needles, inks and ink caps, razors, surgical gloves, ointments, skin markers, stencils, packages and paper tissue— are used only once and disposed immediately after the tattooing session.
-Additionally, the needles are sterilized before disposal, in an effort to protect the waste collector staff and discarded in impenetrable containers marked as “biohazard” and “sharp”, in compliance to the Japanese laws.
+All disposable items —including needles, inks and ink caps, razors, surgical gloves, ointments, skin markers, stencils, packages and paper tissues— are always new and are used only once and disposed immediately after the tattooing session.

 Sterilization Techniques

-All non-disposable items —including tubes, grips, needle bars, other machine parts and scissors— and the needles are sterilized and maintained sterile, through a double-cycle process:
+All non-disposable items —including tubes, grips, needle bars— and the needles and ink caps are sterilized and maintained sterile, through a double-cycle process:

-Please don’t hesitate to ask for details, whenever you need them.
+Please don’t hesitate to ask for any other details.

 House “Rules”